fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-To run our server we will build a simple Go http exposing two endpoints.
-The code above defines the handlers for these endpoints.
-The `NewHandler` function returns the main GraphQL server handler which will receive the GraphQL queries and send the responses to these queries.
-The `NewPlaygroundHandler` will serve the [GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/) application on a selected endpoint as an admin/debugging interface for our server.
+To run our application we will have to build a simple Go server exposing two endpoints.
+The code above defines the handlers for these endpoints:

+- the `NewHandler` function returns the main GraphQL server handler which will receive the GraphQL queries and send the responses to these queries,
+- the `NewPlaygroundHandler` will serve the [GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/) application on a selected endpoint as an admin/debugging interface for our server.

 ### Creating the executable to run our server

-Now we have all the pieces required to run our server, we just need to wire them together in our server's `main` function.
+We now have all the pieces we need to run the server, we just need to wire them together in our server's `main` function.
 I follow a convention of placing individual executable files in separate subdirectories of the `cmd` package:

 ```
 > mkdir -p cmd/gqlgen-sqlc-example